tranhungt/okcupidjs/README.md

 ---
 `.getQuickmatch(callback)`

 This is the method you want to call first.
 It gets you a new user in the area.
-Json body will contain target_userid and username for yoou to call `.rate`, `.visitUser`, `.getUserProfile`.
+Json body will contain target_userid and username for you to call `.rate`, `.visitUser`, `.getUserProfile`.

 *Username is obtained via `body.sn`*